The free ELK stack (Elasticsearch, Logstash, Kibana) is not as free as it is cracked up to be.

 $0.296/hour * 2 * 720 = $426/month

 $0.12/hour * 50GB/day * 14/days retention * 2 (data redundancy) * 1.2 (recommended extra disk for ES) = $201/month

 Total HW expenses per month: $89 + $426 + $201 = $716

 And now for the cost, most companies tend to ignore, despite it being what keeps the company running.

-Setting up the entire stack including the ES servers, mapping, Kibana and collectors will take the average engineer which is familiar with the ELK stack about 5 working days which costs $530/day according to the average daily salary of an engineer ($140K/year).
+It has been our experience that setting up the entire stack including the ES servers, mapping, Kibana and collectors will take the average engineer which is familiar with the ELK stack about 5 working days which costs $530/day according to the average daily salary of an engineer ($140K/year).
 Calculated monthly on a 2 years basis: $110/month.